 - Add the rice, lower heat and stir until all the fluids have been absorbed, mixing at regular intervals.

 - Remove from the heat and allow to cool before stuffing the turkey.

 Preparing the Roulade:

-Wash the turkey fillets and pat dry.
+- Wash the turkey fillet and pat dry.
 With a sharp filleting knife you will have to carve the meat so that it will become like a big slice of about 1 – 1 1/2 cm thick.
 Season with salt, pepper and oregano.

 Stuffed Chicken rolls